bookwyrm-social/bookwyrm/README.md

      - Quotes or excerpts
      - Recommenations of other books
     - Reply to statuses
-    - Aggregate reviews of a book across connected FediReads instances
+    - Aggregate reviews of a book across connected BookWyrm instances
     - Differentiate local and federated reviews and rating
  - Track reading activity
     - Shelve books on default "to-read," "currently reading," and "read" shelves